RJ722/bioinformatics/_posts/2019-09-25-panegyric-omar-bhai.md

 I wanted to do this when we said our final goodbyes and you left for the States, but thank God, I didn't - I knew that I would miss you, but never could I have guessed that it would be so overwhelming - I would've never written it as passionately as I do today.

-For people who don't already know him, here's a picture:
+For those of you who don't already know him, here's a picture:

 ![Omar Khursheed](https://i.imgur.com/f5GRyet.png)